xu/openapi/source/index.html.md

 - `Secret Key`  It is used to generate the signature (only visible once after creation)

 <aside class="notice">
-The API Key can bind one or more IP addresses, we strongly suggest you bind IP address for security purpose.
+The API Key can bind maximum 20 IP addresses, we strongly suggest you bind IP address for security purpose.
 The API Key without IP binding will be expired after 90 days.
 </aside>
 <aside class="warning">
 <red><b>Warning</b></red>: These two keys are important to your account safety, please don't share <b>both</b> of them together to anyone else.
 If you find your API Key is disposed, please remove it immediately.